tfpauly/draft-happy-eyeballs-v3/charter.md

 The working group’s core deliverables are:

 - Develop a standards-track document for Happy Eyeballs Version 3
-- Measure the effectiveness of the algorithm during development
+- Measure the effectiveness of the algorithm during development.
+This effort does not necessarily need to lead to a published document, but should be captured in presentations, working group wikis, etc.
 - Document approaches for reporting misconfigured networks or server deployments